ocristian/observability-notes/prometheus/README.md

 # Prometheus

 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics as time series data, recording information with a timestamp.

-Key features include:
+### Key features

 - **Data Collection**: Pulls metrics from configured targets at specified intervals.
 - **Powerful Query Language (PromQL)**: Allows slicing and dicing of collected time series data to generate meaningful insights.